About

 Daily and Regular Sightings

-• Marsh Harrier - across the reserve throughout the day - good numbers in afternoons coming to roost.
-Best roost count to date is 22.
+• Marsh Harrier - across the reserve throughout the day - now squabbling of territory and nesting.

 • Tree Sparrow - around car park and toilet block.